-Michael J. Fox Thinks His Parkinson’s Disease Is ‘Funny’–Find Out Why
+Michael J. Fox Thinks His Parkinson’s Disease Is ‘Funny’ — Find Out Why

 “I pour a cup — a little trouble there.
 Then I put both hands around the cup.
 She’s watching.
 ‘Can I get that for you, dear?’
 ‘Nah, I got it!’
 Then I begin this trek across the kitchen.
 It starts off bad.
 Only gets worse.
 Hot java’s sloshing onto my hands, onto the floor…”

-The Back To The Future star persist and believes that he can make it to the table with the cup of coffee.
+The Back To The Future star persisted and believed that he could make it to the table with the cup of coffee.

 “… And Tracy’s watching calmly, going, ‘Darling, why don’t you [expletive] let me get it?’
 ‘I’m almost there, babe!’
 Of course, by the time I reach the table, the cup’s all but empty.
 ‘Here’s your coffee, dear — enjoy!'”